Gabriel-Tyler/Smokey-VII-Fan-Club/README.md

 https://www.youtube.com/watch?v=oQc-2gsjgDg&ab_channel=MarioKaack

 ## To copy code from github onto your computer
-You should only have to do this once
+YOU SHOULD ONLY HAVE TO DO THIS ONCE
-Navigate to the folder where you want to put all of the code and copy from the website
+In git bash, navigate to the folder where you want to put all of the code and copy from the website

 git clone https://github.com/Gabriel-Tyler/Smokey-VII-Fan-Club.git